LumKitty/VRnyan/README.md

 ### Aligning hands to weapons
 First move your hands around and observe that your saber moves ahead of your hands.
 Using a video player that allows you to step through frame by frame (I use AVIDemux), make a note of how many frames it takes for your hand to reach the saber.
 Multiply this by 16.667 and set LIV's camera latency to the resulting value (for OnAirTap, use a Render Delay filter on all your OAT sources, except for VNyan).
 Test and record again, adjust camera latency as necessary, repeat until you are 100% happy with the result.
 Do not go on to the next step until then.
+My personal setting is 100.
+YMMV
 ### Aligning camera pans
 If you will only be using a static camera this step is not strictly necessary.
 Create a temporary set of nodes that switch between camera positions with a transition time of around 1000ms, start recording and fire these nodes